 This is our breathing for savasana (resting pose).
 We do this at the end of every class.
 I ring the chimes to cue them to lay down, and once they are still and silent I pass them each a Beanie Baby (buddy) to place on their tummy.
 The goal is to help the Beanie Baby go up and down slowly on your tummy as you breathe and relax.
 They can keep their hands on their tummy if they like, too!

-I hope you enjoyed this round-up of Mindful Breathing activities!
+I hope you enjoyed this round-up of Mindful Breathing Exercises for Kids!
 Let me know what else you would like to learn about or have resources for!

-Don’t forget to grab your free printables of the breathing activities!
+Don’t forget to grab your free PDF of the breathing activities!
 You’ll get instant access to everything in my Free Resources Library.
 Click the images below –>

 Thanks so much!